-Let’s say you’re a business owner of small business and you don’t have a clue what legal matters to adhere to in order to avoid any lawsuits or legal obstacles.
+Let’s say you’re a business owner of a small business, and you don’t have a clue what legal matters to adhere to in order to avoid any lawsuits or legal obstacles.
 What would you do?
 We recommend that you pick up this book and give this book a read.
 It is particularly written for small business owners.
 If you are planning to start a business, you can use this book as well.

 Reading a business law textbook and reading this book is quite different.
-Because in a business textbook, you would find more of academic ways of presenting facts; whereas, in this book, you will find practical and relevant legal advice particularly for small businesses.
-Read it, take notes, and then align the legal matters of your business as per the dictates of this book, and at the end ask an attorney to approve of whatever you did before implementation.
+Because in a business textbook, you would find more academic ways of presenting facts, whereas, in this book, you will find practical and relevant legal advice, particularly for small businesses.
+Read it, take notes, and then align the legal matters of your business as per the dictates of this book, and at the end, ask an attorney to approve of whatever you did before implementation.

 You will be able to learn a lot from this book.
 A few of the things that you will learn are – how to raise start-up money, how to save on business taxes, how to get licenses and permits, how to choose the right insurance for your businesses, how to decide between an LLC and other business structures etc.<< Get this book >>